rahulsingh237/SpokenSive-2.0/README.md

 - SpeechRecognition
 - PyAudio

 ### Issues
-- Doesn't work with single characters or alphabets.
+- Doesn't work with upper case alphabets.

 Handwriting generation was achieved using Recurrent Neural Networks based on an implementation from [here](https://github.com/theSage21/handwritten).